branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 3. A new team member joins.
 Day one becomes week one as they navigate undocumented dependencies, missing environment variables, and the new member must meditate on the sisyphean reality of onboarding, so succinctly intimated as "oh yeah, you also need to install..."

-4. You feel it is time to return to that world changing project abandoned.
-You spend the first hour trying to figure out how to get it to run, dooming its already uncertain revival for a new, better project that you definitely won't abandon.
+4. You feel it is time to return to that world changing project you stopped working on for some unknown reason.
+But you spend the first hour trying to figure out how to get it to run, dooming its already uncertain revival for a new, better project that you definitely won't abandon.

-5. You enter negotations with the devil himself to keep your unnervingly hot, hissing, and outdated laptop alive rather than that company mandated upgrade because migrating to a new machine might just kill you.
+5. You enter negotations with the devil himself to keep your unnervingly hot, hissing, and outdated laptop alive rather than give in to accepting that scheduled company upgrade because migrating to a new machine is an unthinkable land mine you'd end up frutilessly navigating.
 Besides, you haven't used your soul once since LLMs came around.

 6. Your team is now evenly split between silicon and intel processor users.
-Now it's time to give your clients the bad news that you are shutting down the service because consistent on-call support is officially impossible.
+Therefore it is time to give your clients the bad news that you are shutting down the service because consistent on-call support is officially impossible.
 It was a good run.

+Years of debugging convoluted local sytems has given me a couple of core principles:

+- Automation is the preventative medicine against the disease that is technical debt.
+- Executable documentation is among the only documentation you can consistently rely on.

+## What this article covers (and what it doesn't)

+This article demonstrates a specific approach to local development that tries to address the reproducibility and onboarding problems outlined above.

+In this article I hope to give you an overview of:

+1. Running your development tools inside Docker containers rather than installing them natively
+2. Creating a personalized development foundation that you can extend for any project

+### What we won't cover

+This isn't a comprehensive Docker guide.
+I won't dive deep into performance optimization, production deployment strategies, or complex multi-service orchestration.
+Those are important topics, but they're beyond this article's scope.

+### The goal

+By the end of this article, you'll have a template for creating consistent, reproducible development environments that feel as comfortable as your native setup while being signficantly more portable.

+So with these disclaimers out of the way, let's get started.

 ## Requirements of an ideal solution